6 Ways to Honor the Fallen on Memorial Day This Year

 Memorial day is a half staff flag holiday flags usa

 Memorial Day is a flag holiday.
 Fly your American flag at half-staff from sunrise until noon, then briskly raise the flag to full-staff until sundown.
 If you have a house-mounted flagpole that can't be lowered to half-staff, you can affix a black ribbon, also known as a mourning streamer, to your flag instead.
-Memorial Day is the only half-staff flag holiday where the flag is lowered to half-staff to honor the dead until mid-day, when it is raised to full-staff by the living “who resolve not to let their sacrifice be in vain, but to rise up in their stead and continue the fight for liberty and justice for all,” as stated in the U.S. Code.
+Memorial Day is the only half-staff flag holiday where the flag is lowered to half-staff to honor the dead until mid-day, when it is raised to full-staff by the living who resolve not to let their sacrifice be in vain, but to rise up in their stead and continue the fight for liberty and justice for all.

 4. Observe the National Moment of Remembrance